30 Things to Do at Disney World Resorts

 2. Capture Photographs at The Pop Century Resort

-The Pop Century Resort is a Walt Disney World Resort that is perfect for taking pictures.
-There are numerous sections within this resort.
-Each one takes you back to another decade.
+Pop Century Resort is a Walt Disney World Resort perfect for taking pictures.
+There are numerous sections within this resort each taking you back to a different decade.

 3. Go for a Walk at Disney’s Wilderness Lodge

 The nature trails at the Wilderness Lodge are perfect for long walks.
-Your adventures will take you to a geyser.
-The geyser erupts every hour.
+Your adventures will take you to a geyser which erupts every hour.

 3. Participate in a Painting Class

-The Coronado Springs Resort is one of the resort hotels that offer things to do on a rainy day.
+Coronado Springs Resort is one of the Disney hotels that offers things to do on a rainy day.
 One of the best things to do is participate in a painting class.

 4. Go On Safari at Disney’s Animal Kingdom Lodge